Copy links as links rather than files when registering an image

 The Fileutils.copy_entry() method, on the other hand, will actually keep the link.

 I'm using the attached patch.
 I'm aware all this code no longer exists in soon-to-be 2.4, and it's unlikely to be merged in anything, so I'm leaving this here in case someone else needs it.

-#1 Updated by Ruben S. Montero almost 10 years ago
+#1 Updated by Ruben S. Montero about 10 years ago

 - Status changed from New to Closed

 We have been working on this for the next release.
 The image repository has been decoupled and architected using a plugin approach similar to the other OpenNebula components.
 In this way there are external programs called to cp, mv, rm, mkfs images in the repo that implements specific operations depending on the storage backend for the repo.

 This is already in master.
 I am closing this issue, as the changes you propose can be easily included in the new structure.